Integral Artin motives I: Smooth objects and the ordinary t-structure: Description of Smooth Artin Motives and Applications

-In the first case, by the rigidity theorem \cite[4.1.2]{em}, the category $\DM_{\et}(S,\Z/p\Z)$ is equivalent to the category $\mc{D}(S[1/p]_{\et},\Z/p\Z)$ and we have which vanishes since the integer $n$ is negative.
-In the case when the ring $R$ is a $\Q$-algebra, use Ayoub's result. \end{proof}
+In the first case, by the rigidity theorem \cite[3.2]{bachmanrigidity}, the category $\DM_{\et}(S,R)$ is equivalent to the category $\mc{D}(S[1/p]_{\et},R)$ and we have which vanishes since the integer $n$ is negative.
+In the case when the ring $R$ is a $\Q$-algebra, Ayoub's result \cite[11.1]{ayo14} applies. \end{proof}

-We will also need to compute étale cohomology with invertible on the base scheme and constant coefficients.
-First recall: \begin{proposition} (Deninger) Let $X$ be a geometrically unibranch scheme.
+We will also need to compute étale cohomology with coefficients invertible on the base scheme and with constant coefficients.
+First recall: \begin{proposition} (Deninger) Let $X$ be a geometrically unibranch scheme which is the disjoint union of its irreducible components.
 Then, we have \end{proposition} \begin{proof}By \cite[2.1]{deninger}, this result is true when the scheme $X$ is normal.
-If $X$ is a general geometrically unibranch scheme, the normalization map $\nu\colon X^\nu \rar X$ is a universal homeomorphism by \cite[0GIQ]{stacks} and therefore, the lemma follows from the topological invariance of the small étale site \cite[18.1.2]{ega4}. \end{proof}
+If $X$ is a geometrically unibranch scheme which is the disjoint union of its irreducible components, the normalization map $\nu\colon X^\nu \rar X$ is a universal homeomorphism by \cite[0GIQ]{stacks} and therefore, the lemma follows from the topological invariance of the small étale site \cite[18.1.2]{ega4}. \end{proof}

 If $X$ is a scheme and $\ell$ is a prime number which is invertible on $X$, write $b_n(X,\ell)$ the dimension (over $\Q_\ell$) of the $n$-th $\ell$-adic cohomology group of $X$.
 Let $T_n(X,\ell)$ be the torsion subgroup of the group $\Hl^n_{\et}(X,\Z_\ell)$.
 Finally denote by $\Z(\ell^\infty)$ the Prüfer $\ell$-group.
-Then we have the following result. \begin{proposition} Let $X$ be a geometrically unibranch scheme, let $R$ be a ring which is flat over $\Z$ and in which all the residue characteristics of $X$ are invertible and let $e(X)$ be the set of residue characteristic exponents of $X$.
+Then we have the following result. \begin{proposition} Let $X$ be a geometrically unibranch scheme which is the disjoint union of its irreducible components, let $R$ be a ring which is flat over $\Z$ and in which all the residue characteristics of $X$ are invertible and let $e(X)$ be the set of residue characteristic exponents of $X$.
 Then, \end{proposition} \begin{proof}As $R$ is flat over $\Z$, we may suppose that $R$ is the subring of $\Q$.
 We have an exact sequence

 Hence, by \Cref{den}, we get This yields the result. \end{proof} \begin{remark} If a complete theory of abelian motives was available, all the $b_i(X,\ell)$ would coincide.
 Thus, for $n\geqslant 2$, we would have